Franck-Dumetz/L.donovani_ONT_G4/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Using the ONT reads to refine trasncripts annoatation
+# Using the ONT reads to refine trasncripts annotation

 * Basecalling fast5 files (all fast5 files were basecalled using Guppy on an Nvidia GPU)